binwiederhier/ntfy/docs/config.md

 # don't forget to set the required base-url for web push notifications
 base-url: https://ntfy.example.com

+# you can also set custom expiry and warning durations
+# the minimum is 1 day for warning, and 1 day after warning for expiry
+web-push-expiry-warning-duration: 168h
+web-push-expiry-duration: 192h
 ```

 The `web-push-subscriptions-file` is used to store the push subscriptions.
 Subscriptions do not ever expire automatically, unless the push